 Where will you spend Christmas Eve?
 What about Christmas Day?
 Who’s cooking?
 What do you need to prepare?
 Who’s organizing what events?
 What do you need help with?
 Would you prefer not to go to spend the night at your mother-in-law’s again this year?
 What traditions are important to you?
 Now is the time to discuss those details before the holiday hustle sets in.

 Respect each other’s space.

-Make sure each of you are getting some time to yourselves doing activities you enjoy – golfing, dinner with friends, getting a mani/pedi, going to a yoga class – whatever helps you feel more sane.
+Make sure each of you is getting some time to yourselves doing activities you enjoy – golfing, dinner with friends, getting a mani/pedi, going to a yoga class – whatever helps you feel saner.
 Share the load, offer to give the other some quiet time or time to take care of their to-do list.
-Take the kids for an afternoon or take your mom and Aunt Suzie out to lunch and give your partner the house to themselves for awhile.
+Take the kids for an afternoon or take your mom and Aunt Suzie out to lunch and give your partner the house to themselves for a while.

 Pick your battles.

 Maybe you can’t stand another one of your father-in-law’s jokes or maybe the way your in-law’s house smells just gets on your nerves.
 Everyone seems to have that one family member who can be difficult to be around.
 Maybe there’s an annual dreaded event…but it would be a bigger issue to avoid.
 It’s the holidays after all!
 Putting that added pressure on your partner or putting them in the middle is not worth it.
 If you know it’s coming and you know it’s going to be an issue, have that conversation in advance.

 Be in the moment and let gratitude in.
 One of the most important things you can do for your relationship is to make time for one another.
 The holidays can be hectic and it can be easy to get lost in the chaos.
 Make connecting with your partner a priority.
 This might as simple as having coffee in the morning or talking for 20 minutes before bed.
 Plan at least one holiday-themed date night where you can both relax, enjoy one another and get in the holiday spirit together.